ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 #### Set up the Jaeger server

-There are many possible ways to deploy Jaeger.
+>**Tip:** There are many possible ways to deploy Jaeger.
 For more information, see <a href="https://www.jaegertracing.io/docs/deployment/" target="_blank">Jaeger Deployment</a>.
+> The easiest option is to use executable binaries listed in <a href="https://www.jaegertracing.io/download/" target="_blank">Downloads</a>.
-This focuses on an all-in-one deployment with Docker.
+> This focuses on an all-in-one deployment with Docker which focuses on production level.

 1. Install Jaeger via Docker and start the Docker container by executing the command below.

     ```
-    $ docker run -d -p 13133:13133 -p 16686:16686 -p 55680:55680 jaegertracing/opentelemetry-all-in-one
+    $ docker run -d -p 13133:13133 -p 16686:16686 -p 4317:4317 jaegertracing/opentelemetry-all-in-one
     ```

 2. Go to <http://localhost:16686> and load the web UI of Jaeger to make sure it is functioning properly.